Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Lightsail

 **Explanation:**
-"S3" is incorrect.
+S3 is incorrect.
 S3 pricing calculator options are relatively simple and do not offer the same advanced compute-level configurations.
-"Elastic Beanstalk" is incorrect.
+Elastic Beanstalk is incorrect.
 Elastic Beanstalk abstracts the infrastructure and does not require extensive parameter estimation in the calculator.
-"EC2" is correct.
+EC2 is correct.
 EC2 has both simple quick estimates and advanced options for configuring instance type, storage, networking, and pricing details.
-"Lightsail" is incorrect.
+Lightsail is incorrect.
 Lightsail has simpler fixed-pricing bundles; the calculator has limited advanced options.

 ---